 Those who are ill, travelling, women who are menstruating and in developed stages of pregnancy do not have to fast but will catch up days missed later in the year or provide food for the needy.
 Families will make their own decision on such issues affecting their children.

-This year GCSE and A Level examinations will fall during the month of Ramadan, which secondary schools will need to anticipate and plan in advance in order to offer students and their families support.
+If GCSE and A Level examinations will during the month of Ramadan, secondary schools will need to anticipate and plan in advance in order to offer students and their families support.

-KS2 SATs begin the week commencing 13th May, so public examinations for Year 6 children also fall during Ramadan.
+KS2 SATs for Year 6 children also fall during Ramadan.
 We would advise schools to encourage parents to wait until SATs are over before their children fast.
 In cases where puberty has been reached we would suggest working with parents to support the child, in consultation with the Imam if possible, ideally to encourage them to wait.

 Some parents may want their children to refrain from fasting during the examination period, or on days when they have exams, whilst others may feel they need to follow the requirements of their faith and fast all through Ramadan.
 We advise that schools discuss this with parents, recognising that this is a personal decision of the student and family and respecting the final outcome.

 How can schools support fasting students during exams?

 Offer guidance on avoiding dehydration, eating nutritious food, taking appropriate rest periods, organising revision sessions etc. during the run-up to Ramadan and exercising flexibility where possible.